manas0615/RecoverAI/README.md

 .\scripts\start-all.ps1
 ```

-Or start backend/frontend independently using the commands documented in
+Or start backend and frontend independently using the commands documented in
 [`docs/DEMO.md`](docs/DEMO.md).

 ## 3. Reset development fixtures